 2. Marketing and Advertising

 There is more to finding occupants than simply listing the property as available.
 Property managers will perform market analysis to determine the best rents to list your property at.
 The listing must then be circulated among common rental platforms like Zillow, Trulia, and the like.
 You’ll want a marketing and advertising plan to get your property in front of the right people.
-Further, property management companies can you craft the right message that will appeal to quality tenants.
+Further, property management companies can craft the right message that will appeal to quality tenants.
 The most notable benefit you will gain by delegating this responsibility is that you will no longer need to hover over your phone, expecting potential interest calls.

 3. Showing and Qualifying Prospective Residents/Tenants

 Beyond fielding the leads who see your property listing, management companies will also coordinate with prospects to view the property.
 Prospective tenants and residents will want to look at the property when it’s convenient for them—and they will want to talk to someone who knows the property well - both of which can be accomplished with a good property manager.
+Make sure that your property has a nice curb appeal when showing it to prospective residents!

 4. Lease Preparation and Signature With Inspection Prior to Occupancy